 Replacing a Copeland Compressor??
 When changing a Copeland compressor always replace the contactor with a genuine replacement Copeland contactor too.

-To keep your customers best interest in mind, here what you should do…
+To keep your customers’ best interests in mind, here is what you should do…

-- Include the appropriate Copeland contactor on your purchase orders orders and sales invoice for all 4, 6 and 8 cylinder compressors.
+- Include the appropriate Copeland contactor on your purchase orders and sales invoice for all 4, 6, and 8 cylinder compressors.